-(academic year 2003-04), and full- and part-time fall enrollment (Fall 2004)
+Figure 1.
+Unduplicated 12-month headcount, total FTE enrollment (academic year 2004-05), and full- and part-time fall enrollment (Fall 2005)

 NOTE: For details on calculating full-time equivalent (FTE) enrollment, see "Calculating FTE" in the Methodological Notes at the end of this report.
-Headcounts, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
+Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
+N is the number of institutions in the comparison group.